cyber-sushi/makima/README.md

 - Hotplug to connect and disconnect your devices whenever you want.
 - Supports wired and Bluetooth connections.
 - If you connect a [supported game controller](https://github.com/cyber-sushi/makima/tree/main#tested-controllers), you can move your cursor using analog sticks with adjustable sensitivity.
-- You can have multiple sets of key bindings that automatically switch based on the active window (only on Hyprland currently).
+- You can have multiple sets of key bindings that automatically switch based on the active window (only on Hyprland and Sway currently).
 - Written in Rust so it's blazingly fast, I think?

 ## How to use: